serapio/discursus-blog/_posts/2022-04-03-language-technology-value.md

 [![Global GDP by region 2010 to 2019](/images/gdp.png)](https://data.worldbank.org/indicator/NY.GDP.MKTP.KD?end=2019&locations=XU-ZJ-Z7-Z4-8S-ZQ-ZG&start=2010&view=chart)

-All of this means that if you are on a research team investigating language technology or on a product team developing an NLP-dependent system, you really need to keep a global perspective and consider multiple languages in your plan.
+All of this means that if you are on a research team investigating language technology or on a product team developing a language-dependent system, you really need to keep a global perspective and consider multiple languages in your plan.
 Otherwise you will either be limiting your impact to a small portion of your potential users or very poorly serving those users.

-The good news is that the *cost* of localized language technology is quickly falling, making it feasible to support more languages.
+Fortunately, the *cost* of localized language technology is quickly falling, making it feasible to support more languages.
 But that is a topic for another post.